 Presentation: ‘PowerPoint 97-2003 Format’ allowing the use of MS Office on Windows/Mac.

-Final version of all formal documents (milestones and deliverables) must be available in PDF format, although open source documents may be used for review purposes.
+The final version of all formal documents (milestones and deliverables) must be available in PDF format.
+However, “Open” non-propriatry document formats may be used for review purposes.

 Project Outputs